AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 2. Ask for Volunteers (Year 1-5) — AGI will actively pursue volunteers interested in participating in the research from across the Angus community representing diverse regions and varying forage and grazing environments.
 At this stage, no specific breeders have been selected.

 3. Collect Data (Year 2-5) — Utilizing the PAC technology developed in activity 1, the methane measurement records paired with genotypes will be collected.
 The number of records matches within country capabilities which is also generally aligned with the size and influence of the respective beef cattle populations in each country.
 The number of records increases over years as the PACs developed in activity 1 are scaled up to full capacity and recording protocols are streamlined.
-In total, the AGI will collect 7,000 total measurements (4,600 records, funded by the Bezos Earth Fund grant, will be anonymized and submitted to the Global Methane Genetics initiative, an independent committee of the Global Methane Hub).
+In total, the AGI will collect 7,000 total measurements (4,600 records funded by the Bezos Earth Fund grant will be submitted to the committee managing the Global Methane Genetics initiative, and any data shared for research or genomic prediction will be anonymized.)
 Samples for rumen microbial analyses will be collected from 20% sub-sample of animals across locations.
 Different microbial communities are known to produce varying levels of methane – subsampling may help to clarify the influence of these microbial factors.

 4. Analyze and Report Findings (Year 5) — Working collaboratively across international research teams, the analysis pipeline will be built to estimate research breeding values from the data.
 The development pipeline includes the establishment of trait definition.
 Methane alone is difficult to select for and needs to be considered along with other traits such as level of performance, lifetime productivity, or feed intake.
 Understanding the relationship of this trait to others will help determine the trait definition.
 The pipeline also includes data edits and the genetic model definition.
 Once established, multi-country within-breed genetic evaluations and research breeding values will be delivered for industry review.